Aldeyjarfoss waterfall in the Skjálfandafljót river in North Iceland is one of the most beautiful waterfalls I have ever seen in my country.

 A turf outhouse at Kiðagil in Bárðardalur

-The guesthouse - community centre Kiðagil is named after a gorge west of Skjálfandafljót river.
-The travellers passing through the highlands of Iceland, Sprengisandur, were always very happy to reach this gorge - as it meant that they had left behind them the ghosts, elves, trolls, and outlaws of the highlands.
+The travellers passing through the highland of Iceland, Sprengisandur, were always very happy to reach this gorge, as it meant they had left behind the ghosts, elves, trolls, and outlaws of the highlands.

-To reach Aldeyjarfoss waterfall from ring road 1 close to Goðafoss waterfall, you will have to drive for 41 km into the valley of Bárðardalur.
-Take road 842 and drive to the end of it, where it changes into mountain road F-26.
+To reach Aldeyjarfoss waterfall from Ring Road 1, close to Goðafoss waterfall, you will have to drive for 41 km into the valley of Bárðardalur.
+Take road 842 to its end, where it becomes mountain road F-26.

-Drive for some 4 km on a bumpy gravel road F-26, which in my opinion can be done by 2WD in the summertime, but don't go any further than Aldeyjarfoss as that part of the road is for 4x4 only.
+Drive for about 4 km on F-26, a bumpy gravel road that, in my opinion, can be done in 2WD in the summertime, but don't go any further than Aldeyjarfoss, as that part of the road is for 4x4 jeeps only.

-To visit North-Iceland and Aldeyjarfoss you can rent a car in Reykjavík and drive for some 475 km.
-There are many interesting stops on the way so it is best to allow for some 2-3 days to reach this area.
+To visit North Iceland and Aldeyjarfoss, you can rent a car in Reykjavík and drive for some 475 km.
+There are many interesting stops along the way, so it is best to allow 2-3 days to reach this area.

-Even though this tour is called Off-road Waterfalls Tour, then we are not going off-road as that is illegal in Iceland.
+Even though this tour is called the Off-road Waterfalls Tour, we are not going off-road, as that is illegal in Iceland.
 It only means that these waterfalls are off the beaten path.

 See also:

-The picturesque Hrafnabjargafoss Waterfall in Skjálfandafljót River in North-Iceland
+The picturesque Hrafnabjargafoss Waterfall in the Skjálfandafljót River in North Iceland

-An Elf Woman catches a Ride across Skjálfandafljót River in Bárðardalur - an Icelandic Folklore
+An Elf Woman catches a Ride across the Skjálfandafljót River in Bárðardalur - an Icelandic Folklore

 Have a wonderful time visiting Bárðardalur and Aldeyjarfoss waterfall :)